noviceiii/netatmo-test/README.md

 - hit send
 - if all went well, you see a plain JSON output

 Yes.
 Very basic.
-But it helps to solve like "error: invalid_client".
+But very handy for debugging like "error: invalid_client".